awsdocs/iam-user-guide/doc_source/id_credentials_temp_enable-regions.md

 1. Open the [IAM console](https://console.aws.amazon.com/iam/home?#home) and in the navigation pane choose [https://console.aws.amazon.com/iam/home?#account_settings](https://console.aws.amazon.com/iam/home?#account_settings)\.

-1. If necessary, expand the **Security Token Service \(STS\)** list, find the Region that you want to activate, and then choose **Activate** or **Deactivate**\.
-Some Regions are not enabled by default, such as the Asia Pacific Hong Kong Region\.
-In that case, when you manually enable the Region, STS is activated automatically\.
-From that point forward, AWS STS is always active for these Regions and it cannot be deactivated\.
-To learn how to manually enable a Region, see [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.
+1. If necessary, expand **Security Token Service \(STS\)**, find the Region that you want to activate, and then choose **Activate** or **Deactivate**\.
+For Regions that must be enabled, we activate STS automatically when you enable the Region\.
+After you enable a Region, AWS STS is always active for the Region and you cannot deactivate it\.
+To learn how to enable a Region, see [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.

 ## Writing code to use AWS STS regions<a name="id_credentials_temp_enable-regions_writing_code"></a>